Gubra

-Gubra is a 2006 Malaysian film directed by Yasmin Ahmad.
+Gubra (English: Anxiety) is a 2006 Malaysian Malay-language romantic drama film directed by Yasmin Ahmad.
 It was shot in 14 days in Ipoh, Malaysia.
 It is the sequel to Sepet, and was followed by Mukhsin.

 The title is a word in the local Penang or Kedahan variant of Malay used mainly used by the mamak community meaning "worry".
 The film was titled "Anxiety" for overseas markets.

 Synopsis

 The story plot of Gubra is set a few years after Orked's romance with Jason, where she is married to Ariff, a man who is very much older than her.
 Orked fools around with Ariff in the bathroom early one morning to be interrupted by her mother Mak Inom yelling of Orked's "abah (father)" Pak Atan in great danger -presumed from diabetic complications- and the whole family, with their maid Kak Yam and chauffeur Anuar, frantically rushed him to the hospital.